McDonald's to end pork gestation crate use by 2022

-CHICAGO McDonald's USA said Thursday that by 2022 it will only buy pork from farmers and other sources that do not use gestation stalls for housing their pregnant sows.
+CHICAGO May 31 McDonald's USA said Thursday that by 2022 it will only buy pork from farmers and other sources that do not use gestation stalls for housing its pregnant sows.

 McDonald's, the top U.S. hamburger chain by sales, vowed in February to work with its U.S. pork suppliers to phase out the use of gestation crates, which confine animals during the breeding and post-birth process.
 The policy shift will apply only to the company's U.S. business, company officials said.